A Cinderella-Stamp Commemorative Issue

 T.H.E.
 Hill is also the designer of the "Americans in Berlin" sheet of Cinderella stamps,

-while you are here, please take some time to learn more about both these productions.
+While you are here, please take some time to learn more about all these productions.